-- Expected reservoir characteristics based on geological, geophysical and engineering assessments; - Future production rates; - Future oil and natural gas prices and quality and locational differences; and - Future development and operating costs.
+- Expected reservoir characteristics based on geological, geophysical and engineering assessments; - · Future production rates; - Future oil and natural gas prices and quality and locational differences; and - Future development and operating costs.

 You should not assume that any present value of future net cash flows from our estimated net proved reserves contained in this Form 10-K represents the market value of our oil and natural gas reserves.
-We base the estimated discounted future net cash flows from our proved reserves at December 31, 2014 on average 12-month prices and costs as of the date of the estimate.
+We base the estimated discounted future net cash flows from our proved reserves at December 31, 2015 on average 12-month prices and costs as of the date of the estimate.
 Actual future prices and costs may be materially higher or lower.
 Further, actual future net revenues will be affected by factors such as the amount and timing of actual development expenditures, the rate and timing of production, and changes in governmental regulations or taxes.
-At December 31, 2014, approximately 25% of the discounted present value of our estimated net proved reserves consisted of PUDs.
-PUDs represented 45% of total proved reserves by volume.
-Recovery of PUDs generally requires significant capital expenditures to develop these undeveloped reserves and the actual costs, development schedule, and results associated with these properties may not be as estimated.
+At December 31, 2015, approximately 34% of the discounted present value of our estimated net proved reserves consisted of PUDs.
+PUDs represented 47% of total proved reserves by volume.
+Recovery of PUDs generally requires significant capital expenditures and successful drilling operations.
+Our reserve estimates include the assumption that we will make significant capital expenditures to develop these PUDs and the actual costs, development schedule, and results associated with these properties may not be as estimated.
 In addition, the 10% discount factor that we use to calculate the net present value of future net revenues and cash flows may not necessarily be the most appropriate discount factor based on our cost of capital in effect from time to time and the risks associated with our business and the oil and gas industry in general.